UoMResearchIT/r-shiny-course/content/ui/_index.md

 `input$bins` will contain the value of the slider which was defined in the user interface (which was called `bins`).
 This is how we connect elements of the user interface to the the server logic.

-The first agument of `renderPlot()` returns a graph; _how_ we make that graph is up to us.
+The first argument of `renderPlot()` returns a graph; _how_ we make that graph is up to us.
 In the example app, base R graphic are used.
 We'll be using ggplot2 in this workshop, as it's easier to make nice looking graphs with it.
 To simplify things I've put the ggplot functions within a wrapper function, which we loaded earlier ( [git:02_loaddata](https://github.com/UoMResearchIT/RSE18-shiny-workshop-materials/commit/7f3298332b887b2015d8b6636e46b4a37bb15906) ) .
 The important thing is that the first (and in the example, only) argument returns a graph object.
 We can also pass arguments to manually control the width and height of the plot, etc.

 ## Reactivity (How Shiny responds to events)